asauber/manager/src/api/generic/README.md

 ## Format of the `config` object

-To achieve this, the configuration object must contain some information about the endpoint, and possibly some "sub-endpoints".
+The configuration object must contain some information about the endpoint, and possibly some "sub-endpoints".
 What we call the `config` object here is actually the object passed to genConfig.
 This is a plain object which can contain the following keys.

-### `endpoint` : `function(id?: string): string` (required)
+### `endpoint : function(id?: string): string` (required)

 A function which returns a path to the resource, relative to the root of the API server.
 If the resource has both a path for collections and individual